roxanneluo/Pepper-s-Cone-Unity/README.md

 ## <a name="build_cone"></a>Build a Cone
 Here I'll show you how to build the cone itself.
 If you just want to run the demo app, jump to the [Demo](#demo) section.
 1. Download the template of a [45-degree cone](https://drive.google.com/open?id=1oQdD7Qd_Vl1tgVuC9qUqwRtVh-BpPNKS).
 More cone templates are available [here](https://drive.google.com/drive/folders/11HggZe3xQmn-K04CsQn9UBVVDNrPS_ql?usp=sharing).
-2. Buy [Clear 0.02-inch PETG plastic sheets](https://www.tapplastics.com) or even thinner.
+2. Buy [clear 0.01-inch polycarbonate sheets](https://www.tapplastics.com) or even thinner.
 Feel free to use other **transparent** **thin** plastic sheets.
+PETG and many other materials also work.
 3. Cut the plastic sheet using the template.
 Cut through all red curves and cut half-way through for the blue ones.
 You can
 	- print out the template as a poster since it's much larger than A4 paper, and cut your plastic sheet manually.
 	- Or let a **laser cutter** cut it according to the template.
 Nowadays there are many makerspaces in the neighbourhood like [UW's Makerspace](https://comotion.uw.edu/what-we-do/makerspace/) and [Metrix Create Space](http://www.metrixcreatespace.com) where laser cutters are available and cheap to use.
-Note that although using a laser cutter is more convenient and accurate, some laser cutter doesn't support cutting PETG sheet. **Be careful!**
+Note that although using a laser cutter is more convenient and accurate, some laser cutter doesn't support cutting sheets of certain plastic material. **Be careful!**
 4. Tape the openning of the cone at the bottom and put a nickel for statblization during rotation.
 Alternatively, you can put a [sucker pad](https://www.amazon.com/Whaline-Suction-Plastic-Sucker-without/dp/B071WFNKTB/ref=sr_1_1_sspa?ie=UTF8&qid=1515392318&sr=8-1-spons&keywords=sucker+pad+office&psc=1) in the opening.

 <p align="center">